West of Loathing

-West of Loathing is a comedy adventure role-playing video game developed by Asymmetric Publications and released on August 10, 2017.
+West of Loathing is a comedy adventure role-playing video game developed and released by Asymmetric Publications on August 10, 2017.

-The game takes place in the universe of Asymmetric's Kingdom of Loathing, in a fantasy Western themed frontier setting.
-The player character leaves the family farm and heads west to seek their fortune on a trek to the city of Frisco.
-The game was well received by critics, with Rolling Stone describing it as "one of the year's best games."
+The game is set in the universe of Kingdom of Loathing, an earlier video game in the series.
+The game was well-received by critics, with Rolling Stone magazine describing it as "one of the year's best games."
+A standalone sequel, Shadows Over Loathing, was released in 2022.

 Gameplay

 West of Loathing is a single-player role-playing video game with turn-based combat.
-The game's art is made up of stick figure drawings.
+The setting is a fantasy Western rendered in monochrome stick figure art style.

+Story

+What happens in the game is generally decided by the player, such as the class and dialogue choices, but the story remains generally the same.
+First, the players leaves their family farm and makes their way to a town known as Boring Springs.
+After obtaining a horse, they then head to a town called Dirtwater, solving problems for the Manifest Destiny Railroad Company to eventually get to the city of Frisco, where they speak to a man named Emperor Norton.
+If they give him a crown he lets them build the railroad into Frisco, but if they don't, Norton gives the player an "Ant-Eye" virus (a reference to the Norton AntiVirus) and steals the train, forcing the player to fight him.
+After this, the player settles down in a very narrow house.

+In the DLC, Reckonin' at Gun Manor, the player heads to Gun Manor, a house owned by Terri Gun (the supposed creator of the gun).
+The player then teams up with Flo, a ghost exterminator, to destroy the ghosts in the house.
+The player can either kill the ghosts or solve their problems peacefully, both paths revealing that Terri is a ghost herself.

 Development and release

 West of Loathing was developed by Asymmetric Publications.
 The game was announced in May 2016 as a follow-up to the browser-based multiplayer online role-playing game Kingdom of Loathing (2003).
 West of Loathing was submitted to the Greenlight community voting system on digital distribution service Steam.

 West of Loathing was released for Linux, macOS, and Windows on August 10, 2017.
-An iOS version once was scheduled for a 2017 release.
-A Nintendo Switch version was released for download May 31, 2018.
+An iOS version was once scheduled for a 2017 release.
+A Nintendo Switch version was released for download on May 31, 2018.
 It was released for Stadia on July 1, 2020.

-A DLC expansion pack called Reckonin' at Gun Manor was released on February 8, 2019, for the PC version of the game.
+The DLC expansion pack, Reckonin' at Gun Manor was released on February 8, 2019, for the PC version of the game.
 It was released on the Nintendo Switch on January 21, 2020.